-Each skill module will have an explanation on how to teach the skill using video modeling and will also have extra activities that will support children to both learn and reinforce the skill.
+Each skill module will have an explanation on how to teach the skill using video modeling and will also have extra activities that will support participants to both learn and reinforce the skill.

-Importantly, while the iMsocialTM program has been developed for children with an ASD both with and without an intellectual disorder, the program can also benefit children who are having difficulty in social situations or utilising self-protective behaviours.
+Importantly, while the iMsocialTM program has been developed for participants with autism both with and without an intellectual disorder, the program can also benefit participants who are having difficulty in social situations or utilising self-protective behaviours.

 To read more and see references Click: Introduction to iMsocial